Rachnerd/angular1workshop/README.md

 a [fake backed module](../master/libs/fake-backend.js).
 The fake-backend should not be edited, but it's recommended to take a look into it.

+## Run
+Start a web server and open the index.html in localhost.

+## Debugging
+Open developer tools in your browser (chrome/ff -> f12, safari -> enable developer tools)

 ## Content
 This branch contains the base code of the workshop.
 This base consists of one application module [myApp](../master/scripts/app.js), one controller [HomeCtrl](../master/scripts/controllers/home.controller.js) and one service [ClientService](../master/scripts/services/client.service.js) (packaged in a vClient module).